-In conclusion, PMS is very common but not many women know it is not normal!
+In conclusion, Pre menstrual symptoms are very common but not many women know it is not normal!
 I struggled with low progesterone, a missing period, and PMS symptoms for most of my life.
 My hormones where out of whack all the time and I had no idea why until I did some digging myself.
 With the help of cleaning up my diet, limiting stressors, and balancing blood sugar levels while keeping inflammation down was the key to my success, and it can be the key to yours too.

 I hope you found this helpful xx